donaldRwilliams/BGGM/README.md

 ![](readme_models/confirm_hyp.png)

-This demonstrates that all the `plot()` functions in **BGGM** return `ggplot` objects that can be futher customized.
+This demonstrates that all the `plot()` functions in **BGGM** return `ggplot` objects that can be further customized.
 Note that **BGGM** is not focused on making publication ready plots.
-Typically the bare mimumium is provided that can then be honed in.
+Typically the bare minimum is provided that can then be honed in.

 <br>